TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.13.md

 ---

-Yet no man spake openly of him for fear of the Jews.
+Yet no one spoke openly of him for fear of the Jews.